calimero-project/calimero-tools/README.md

 Available Tools
 ---------------

-Currently, the following tools are provided:
+* Discover - KNXnet/IP discovery and self description
 * DeviceInfo - shows device information of a device in a KNX network (using the device's interface objects)
-* Discover - KNXnet/IP discovery and self description
 * IPConfig - read/write the IP configuration of a KNXnet/IP server using KNX properties
 * NetworkMonitor - busmonitor for KNX networks (monitor raw frames on the network, completely passive)
 * ProcComm - process communication, read or write a KNX datapoint, or group monitor KNX datapoints